tnhh/Mixary/README.md

 songs, and let you choose which of the results to use as the seed.

 Mixary will then generate a playlist based on this seed ID.
 Playlists are generative, meaning that as songs are added, they influence the direction of the playlist rather than the seed song alone.
+Unlike some other playlist generators, more obscure/left-field songs are also surfaced to promote discovery.

 A URL to the generated playlist is given (on macOS this copied to the clipboard).
 Pasting this in a browser will launch the playlist in Spotify.